The Argyle Sweater by Scott Hilburn for November 04, 2018

 15. Simply4

-MissScarlet Premium Member over 5 years ago
+MissScarlet Premium Member about 6 years ago

 I’ve never seen Oz in a theater.
 When I was a kid all we had were B & W televisions.
 I bet I was at least 10 or 11 before I finally saw the color switch during the movie.
 Couldn’t believe what I had been missing.